dbeadle1/Blog/_posts/2024-03-28-power-automate-empty-pdf-trick.md

 ## Troubleshooting Common Issues 🔧

 1. **Custom Prompt Not Accepting the File**
-   - Verify the PDF content is copied correctly
+   - Verify the PDF content is copied correctly into the string variable
    - Check for any special characters
    - Ensure proper line breaks